About Your Surgery

 After Your Surgery

-While you are in the PACU, a nurse will be monitoring your pulse, blood pressure and breathing.
+While you are in the PACU, a nurse will be monitoring your pulse, body temperature, blood pressure, and breathing.
 You will have a loose collar placed on your neck.
 This will deliver humidity and a small amount of extra oxygen to your lungs through your new stoma.
 This is to keep the lining of your trachea (windpipe) moist.
+You will have a urinary catheter (Foley®) in your bladder to monitor the amount of urine you are making.
 You will also be wearing boots that squeeze and release your legs to help your circulation during and after surgery.

 You will have a catheter to drain urine from your bladder.
 You will receive pain medication in your vein through a patient controlled analgesia (PCA) pump.
-You will have a nasogastric (NG) tube, which will be used to deliver tube feedings.
+For more information, please read Patient-Controlled Analgesia (PCA).
+You will have a nasogastric (NG) tube, which is placed in your nose to carry food and medications to your stomach.

 You will have some pain after your surgery.
 Your doctor and nurse will ask you about your pain often and give you medication as needed.
 If your pain is not relieved, please tell your doctor or nurse.